reissbaker/holdup/README.md

 Holdup runs in Node, Component-spec environments, and ordinary browsers.
 It has no dependencies and is extensively unit-tested.
 It works with any CommonJS Promises/A or Promises/A+ compliant promise implementation; it also provides its own Promises/A+ compliant promise implementation.
+It clocks in at less than 1.6k minified and gzipped.

 Examples